DexCare/DexCareSDK-Android/README.md

 # DexCareSDK-Android

+See https://providenceinnovation.github.io/dexcaredocs/ for documentation and a migration guide.

 To install, add the following to your project root's build.gradle file, and replace `githubUserName` and `githubToken` with your credentials used to access this repository:
 ```